- Range Officer (RO) - the person in charge of a range or part of a range.

 The qualification is subject to a validity period of five years from the date of issue.
 Three months before the expiry date application should be made for renewal, at which time a further copy of the Course Pack will need to be purchased.
-On renewal it will be sufficient for the Club Secretary to confirm that the RCO has been active in undertaking RCO duties during the period of the expiring qualification.
+On renewal it will be sufficient for a Club Official to verify that the RCO is still competent in undertaking RCO duties.
 However, it is also recommended that all RCOs should take appropriate steps between renewals to keep themselves up to date with relevant developments in shooting practice.

 Dual Club Qualification